What is the difference between a Felony Case and a Misdemeanor Case?

 What is a Preliminary Hearing?

-A preliminary hearing is where a judge to determine whether a person charged with a crime should have to go to trial.
-At the hearing, the state required to produce sufficient evidence to establish that there is probable cause to believe that a crime has been committed.
+A preliminary hearing is where a judge determines whether a person charged with a crime should have to go to trial.
+At the hearing, the state is required to produce sufficient evidence to establish that there is probable cause to believe that a crime has been committed.
 Furthermore, the state has to present evidence that the defendant committed the crime.
 A preliminary hearing is not a hearing to determine if you are guilty or innocent.
 The only result of a preliminary hearing is if the case is dismissed or the case continues.
-At a preliminary hearing you have the right to have an attorney present who can cross examine the police officer.
+At a preliminary hearing, you have the right to have an attorney present who can cross examine the police officer.
 Your attorney has the right to cross examine the state’s witness.
 The right to obtain testimony is why I prefer a preliminary hearing rather than a grand jury indictment.

 What is a Grand Jury?

 The way a felony case is handled is similar to that of a misdemeanor case.
-In both cases your I will obtain all of the evidence against you.
-This includes police reports, witness statements and video (DVD) evidence.
+In both cases, I will obtain all of the evidence against you.
+This includes police reports, witness statements, and video (DVD) evidence.
 Once all of it is obtained, I will review it with you.
-After all of the evidence is gathered, I engage in pre-trial talks with the state’s attorney and in some cases involve the judge in the talks.
+After all of the evidence is gathered, I engage in pre-trial talks with the state’s attorney.
+In some cases, the judge will be involved in the talks.
 After I have the bottom line on what offer is available, I meet with you.
 We review the evidence and the offer and I give you my opinion on the best course of action to take.
 The decision is yours.
-However, I will absolutely have an opinion and I will voice that opinion.
+However, I will absolutely have an opinion, and I will voice that opinion.